EliAndrewC/l7r/setting/l7r.md

 - A samurai must be of a lower rank than their superior, so depending on the circumstances, the promotion of a family member may require a samurai to leave their post.  ("My deepest apologies, but my brother's new duties are heavy, and I am called to assist him in his new position.
 The Ministry of Retainers will no doubt select my replacement in short order.")
 - In other cases, such a promotion might trigger the minor elevation of a superior to the upper rank.  ("Congratulations on your promotion to the upper fifth rank.
 Coincidentally, I myself have just been elevated to the lower fifth rank as a result of my brother's recent appointment.
 It appears to have been a favorable season, has it not?")

+The Doctrine of Three Steps also governs how a House represents itself at the courts above it.
+A standing emissary must be of sufficient rank to deal with the court they are sent to on accordant terms, which fixes the rank of each kind of representative a vassal House maintains abroad:
+- The House's **representative on the Imperial Chancellery** (not to be confused with *the* Imperial Chancellor, who heads that body at Rank 14) is of the **upper 11th rank**.
+- Its **emissary to its Clan's capital** is of the **lower 11th rank** - one notch below its Imperial-Chancellery representative, to give the Emperor his due.
+- Its **emissary to its Family's capital** is of the **10th rank**.
+- Its **ambassadors to peer vassal Houses** are typically of the **9th rank**, though an ambassador to an unusually important neighbor may be raised to the 10th or 11th - a Daidoji vassal House whose lands abut the Yasuki Estates (the capital of the Yasuki Family) needs an ambassador of standing enough to treat with the Yasuki daimyo, Yasuki Taka, who took his name in honor of the first Imperial Treasurer.

+These emissaries are posted outside their home domain but remain on their own daimyo's payroll.
+A structural consequence is worth noting: *within* a single vassal House there is exactly one samurai of the 12th rank (the daimyo), a small handful of the 11th (the lineage chancellors who sit on the House council), and the six Ministers of the 10th - and no others of those ranks holding office at home.
+But the House also fields several *additional* samurai of the 10th and 11th rank stationed abroad as the emissaries above, and - through the immediate-family rule - a substantial number of 8th- and 9th-rank samurai who hold no office at all but are the close kin of the daimyo and the chancellors.
+(The budget consequences of this rank structure for the median domain are worked out in [`budgets.md` - Samurai Rank Distribution](budgets.md#samurai-rank-distribution).)

 ### Investigations and bounties

 The Doctrine of Three Steps limits which magistrates can interview other samurai in the course of an investigation (or in pursuit of a bounty).
 It is always a samurai's prerogative to call upon another samurai of lower rank, but even duly authorized magistrates and bounty hunters are dismissible by someone "beyond their reach".
 Such investigators must therefore be of accordant standing with those they wish to interview.
 While some samurai may deign to meet with and answer questions posed by lower-ranking officials of discordant standing, this is unusual and not something to ever be expected.